GeraldTgit/eth-wallet-dashboard/backend/README.md

 ### 5. Start Redis Server (Optional but Recommended)

+Run the Docker Desktop application.

-To run Redis locally for caching, use Docker:
+Then run Redis locally for caching, use Docker:

 ```bash
 docker run -p 6379:6379 redis